 First Of All Realize What Your Priorities Are And What Features Matter To You Most

-I makes sense to make a list with the features that matter to you the most.
+It makes sense to make a list of the features that matter to you the most.
 You cannot expect to get thorough encryption with top notch speed, after all.
 What a VPN protocol lacks, another one boasts – and vice versa of course!

-VPN Protocol Comparison – PPTT vs OPEN VPN & PPTP vs L2TP/IPSec, SSTP and IKEV2
+PPTT vs OPEN VPN & PPTP vs L2TP/IPSec, SSTP, and IKEV2

 #PPTP: Point to Point Tunneling Protocol